becc-mu/Web-Development-projects/README.md

 # Web-Development-projects

-This folder contains a collection of Html/CSS and JavaScript exercise completed from online course.
+This folder contains a collection of Html/CSS, JavaScript and React.js exercises completed from online course.
 I have learned foundamentals of web development concepts.

 ## [HTML-CSS](https://github.com/becc-mu/Web-Development-projects/tree/master/HTML-CSS)